Marlins vs. Pirates Player Props Betting Odds

 Arraez Stats

-- Arraez will look for his sixth straight game with a hit in this contest.
-During his last five outings he is hitting .609 with a home run, a walk and five RBI.
+- Arraez has recorded a base hit in six straight games.
+In his last 10 outings he is batting .372 with a home run, three walks and five RBI.

 Arraez Recent Games